google/applied-machine-learning-intensive/v2/04_classification/01_binary_classification/slides.md

 * *... and more*

 <!--
-There are many models capible of performing binary classification.
+There are many models capable of performing binary classification.
 Some of the more common are listed on this slide.
 Each model has it's strengths and weaknesses.
-We'll study each of the listed model types in this course.
+We'll study each of these model-types in this course.
 -->

 ---